GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 ### 4. Contextual editing
 :::{dropdown} Rationale
 The interim classified ecosystem layer defines classes based on the highest probability class for each pixel, which can result in a classification based on relatively low probability values were a pixel is modelled as a likely mixed ecosystem.
-Combined with the inherent uncertainty and resulting misclassification when applying a ML mapping methodology at a continental scale, this meant that a range of rulesets and post-processing operations were applied, collectively termed ‘contextual editing’, to deliver the final *classification* layer.
+Combined with the inherent uncertainty and resulting misclassification when applying a ML mapping methodology at a continental scale, this meant that a range of rulesets and post-processing operations were applied, collectively termed ‘contextual editing’, to deliver the final Classification layer.

 Probability layers were also masked in this contextual editing process, as described in the [probability layer description](#probability).